 “Did you take a look at the banister?”

 “Yeah, I’ll have to get some new screws.
-I’ll pick them up on the way home from work tomorrow.”
+I’ll pick them up on the way home tomorrow.”

 “I’m worried about Clara.
 She has nightmares every night, she acts nervous around us—when the banister fell, she looked like she thought I was going to kill her.”